ptek/kerestey.net/content/writing/2020-07-07-first-impressions-single-spa.md

 author: Pavlo Kerestey
 ---

-Recently I have been using the [single-spa framework](https://single-spa.js.org/) to create a dashboard where developers can publish small bits of data visualization on a page.
+On my current project I use [single-spa framework](https://single-spa.js.org/) to create a dashboard where developers can publish small bits of data visualization.

 The decision for using micro-frontends in general, and single-spa in particular, has happened long before I have joined the team, and we have more